red-hat-storage/ocs-training/ocp4ocs4/device-fail-replace.md

     Creation of the new OSD may take several minutes after the operator starts.

-3. Last step is to validate there is a new OSD, that Ceph is healthy, and that a successful replacement shows in the **OpenShift Web Console** Dashboards.
+3. Last step is to validate there is a new OSD in a `Running` state.

     ```
     oc get -n openshift-storage pods -l app=rook-ceph-osd